CodingKoopa/gitlab-discord-bridge/README.md

 gitlab-discord-bridge
 =====================

-A super simple GitLab&gt;Discord bridge that I made because the only other option is a node.js thing, and nobody should be forced to use node.js.
+This is a super simple GitLab&gt;Discord bridge.
+It started out as a basic [standalone Python program](https://github.com/blha303/gitlab-discord-bridge), and then had Docker support added in a [fork](https://github.com/avluis/gitlab-discord-bridge).
+This is a fork of the latter, with modifications made to make it build and run on the `arm64v8` architecture.

 Usage
 -----